ahunt/incolata/README.md

 * Support for 803X and 804X.
 There are too few of these in the community to justify the effort (at least for now).
-* Support for non-TSI CPCs, except for perhaps the OpenCPC/OpenAeros if/when it becomees available.
+* Support for non-TSI CPCs, except for perhaps the OpenCPC/OpenAeros if/when I get a hold of one, and figure out how to rig up a switching valve.

 ## Docs